Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Rural compost pile.
 Photo Credit: Deposit Photos

-To give your compost pile the best start, you will want to include the best ingredient mixture possible.
+To give your compost pile the best start, you will want to include the best possible mixture of ingredients.
 When first creating your compost pile, the list of things it needs is relatively small.
-These things, however, are necessary to allow your waste to begin to break down into the soil you desire.
+These things, however, are necessary for your waste to begin breaking down in the soil you desire.

 Once your pile is established, it will still need maintenance.
 Luckily, the beginning is the part that requires the most work, and once things are off and moving on their own, you can maintain them weekly or bi-weekly.